ECTE Training Programme Options & Guidance

 1. What training options do schools have?

-We are delighted to share our offer three high-quality options for delivering the ECTE, ensuring your early career teachers receive the best possible support and development.
+We are delighted to share our three high-quality options for delivering the ECTP, ensuring your early career teachers receive the best possible support and development.

 Option 1 : National Institute of Teaching (NIoT) Model